nickbrandt/GitLab/doc/user/project/packages/npm_registry.md

 > Introduced in [GitLab Premium](https://about.gitlab.com/pricing/) 11.7.

-With the GitLab NPM Registry, every project can have its own space to store its NPM packages.
+With the GitLab NPM Registry, every project can have its own space to store NPM packages.

 ![GitLab NPM Registry](img/npm_package_view.png)